ced1011/HR-Goat/terraform/EC2_KERNEL_GUIDE.md

   - Requires manual kernel upgrade
   - Limited AWS-specific optimizations

-### 5. CentOS 7 (Latest Stable)
+### 5. CentOS Stream 9 (Latest Stable)
-- **Kernel Version**: 3.10 (stable, production-ready)
+- **Kernel Version**: 5.13+ (stable, production-ready)
-- **AMI Data Source**: `data.aws_ami.centos_7`
+- **AMI Data Source**: `data.aws_ami.centos_9`
 - **Pros**:
-  - Enterprise-grade stability
-  - Long-term support until 2024
-  - Wide compatibility with enterprise software
+  - Latest CentOS Stream with long-term support
+  - Optimized for AWS services
+  - Built-in AWS CLI and SSM Agent
   - SELinux enabled by default
+  - Large package repository
-  - Large community support
+  - Good container support
 - **Cons**:
-  - Older kernel version (3.10)
-  - End of life approaching (June 2024)
-  - Requires manual installation of newer packages
+  - Some packages differ from CentOS 7
+  - No `amazon-linux-extras` repository

 ## Current Configuration

-The Terraform configuration is currently set to use **CentOS 7** for both the application and Jenkins instances.
+The Terraform configuration is currently set to use **CentOS Stream 9** for both the application and Jenkins instances.
 This provides a stable, enterprise-grade operating system with proven reliability.

 ## How to Switch AMIs